 At Clarke SMC operations were audible during all periods of the operator attended noise surveys.
-SMC operations generated an Laeq(15minute) noise contribution of 36 dBA during the day, 44 dBA during the evening and 42 dBA during the night-time.
-During the night-time period SMC operations generated Lamax noise levels of up to 54 dBA at Clarke.
+SMC operations generated an Laeq(15minute) noise contribution of 36 dBA during the day, 43 dBA during the evening and 42 dBA during the night-time.
+During the night-time period SMC operations generated Lamax noise levels of up to 51 dBA at Clarke.

-At Wadland SMC operations were audible during all operator attended surveys.
-SMC operations generated an LAeq(15minute) noise contribution of 30 dBA during the day and evening and 37 dBA during the night-time.
-During the night-time period SMC operations generated LAmax noise levels of up to 45 dBA at Wadland.
+At Wadland SMC operations were audible during all periods of the operator attended noise surveys.
+SMC operations generated an Laeq(15minute) noise contribution of 32 dBA during the day, 34 dBA during the evening and 35 dBA during the night-time.
+During the night-time period SMC operations generated Lamax noise levels of up to 45 dBA at Wadland.

-Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3°m/s during all periods of the operator attended measurements at Clarke and Wadland.
-As such, the criteria for all periods are not applicable for Clarke and Wadland during the attended noise survey.
+Meteorological data from the onsite SMC automatic weather stations showed temperature inversions in excess of 3°C/100m during the evening and night-time periods of the operator attended measurements at Clarke and Wadland.
+As such, the evening and night-time criteria are not applicable for Clarke and Wadland during the attended noise survey.
 Notwithstanding, noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
 The results of the noise modelling is provided Table 6.